GregoryVSantoro/GregoryVSantoro.Github.io/analyzing_human_resources_data_through_r.md

 ## Analysis

 The first step in my analysis after loading in my csv file is answering the question if any of the demographics data **[correlate](https://en.wikipedia.org/wiki/Correlation)**.
 This can be done quickly and easiliy in R with the **[cor](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/cor)** function.
 To pass only the data from the columns I want to analyze I'll use **[indexing](https://www.geeksforgeeks.org/how-to-select-dataframe-columns-by-index-in-r/#)** and create a new dataframe.
-The final command used is shown in Figure 1.
-The results are shown in Figure 2.
+The final command used is shown in **Figure 1**.
+The results are shown in **Figure 2**.
 The closer a value is to 1 or -1 the stronger the relationship is between the two variables.
 Relationships such as `Age-TotalWorkingYears`, `MonthlyIncome-TotalWorkingYears`, and `Age-MonthlyIncome`, etc. stand out to me.

 <br>